Table of Contents

 Yes.
 There are no limitations on the number of collaborative proposals in which an individual may participate.

 Yes.
-Each PI may receive funding for one award of each type each year (one Initiation Grant, one Acceleration Grant, and one Constellation Grant).
-PIs can also serve in supporting capacities (e.g. as co-PIs or team members) on additional awards.
+Each PI may receive funding for one award in each track each year (one Initiation Grant, one Exploration Grant, and one Constellation Grant).
+PIs on one project can also serve in supporting capacities (e.g. as co-PIs or team members) on additional projects.

 Funding and Budget

-I’m a faculty member.
-Can this funding be used for my salary?
+Can this funding be used for faculty member salary and fringe?

-I’m a postdoc or research assistant.
-Can this funding be used for my salary?
+Can this funding be used for post-doc salary and fringe?

 Yes.
-This funding may be used for salary and fringe for post-docs and research assistants, as appropriate.
+This funding may be used for salary and fringe for post-docs.

-I’m a graduate student.
-Can this funding be used for my stipend or tuition?
+Can this funding be used for graduate stipend or tuition?

-What percentage of the budget can be used for any one budget category, such as salary?
+What percentage of the budget can be used for any one budget category?

 Can funds be directed to third parties (people from other institutions or agencies)?